jtabba/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-1. This Tic-Tac-Toe game has been built using JavaScript for logic and HTML/CSS for the GUI.
+1. This Tic-Tac-Toe game has been built using JavaScript for the logic and HTML/CSS for the GUI.

 2. Features include: visually indicating the winning combination, displaying the winning player, a reset function, and many transitions and colours to enhance the users experience.